-For those with five to nine years of experience, average earnings amount to $78K annually.
-Broken down by tenure, the largest share of Thomson Reuters employees (29 percent) have one to four years of experience and earn $63K per year on average.
+For those with five to nine years of experience, average earnings amount to $78K per year.
+The largest fraction of Thomson Reuters people (29 percent) have been working for one to four years and earn approximately $63K annually on average.

 Certifications and Degrees